 I had finally had enough.
 When I left my parents’ house two days ago, I was supposed to be driving across country, and finally living the life I wanted to live.
-I was on my way to becoming the man I always envisioned, living the life I always envisioned.
-Shooting an innocent Denny’s server for 30 grand because some well-groomed hobo with a nice smile was not in my plans, and I did not intended to make room for it.
+I was on my way to becoming the man I always envisioned, living the life I always dreamed of.
+Shooting an innocent Denny’s server for 30 grand because some well-groomed nut with a nice smile was not in my plans, and I did not intended to make room for it.

 “You know what, you’re a fucked up individual.
 I can’t believe you.
-You’re a sick puppy for even involving me in your twisted little game.
+You’re a sick puppy man.
+Don’t get me even involved in your twisted little game.
 Is this what you do?
-Meet strangers on stretches of highway and con them into killing innocent people for you?
+Meet strangers on the road and con them into killing innocent people for you?
 Or is this some elaborate mob hit that I’m unfortunately now a part of?
 Are you going to kill me if I don’t do it?
 Is that it?
 Fuck you buddy.
 Leave my table, I’m going to finish my coffee, and then I’m going to call the cops.
 I suggest you get lost.”

 Much to my disliking, he didn’t budge, or even seem fazed at all by my words.
 He just sat there with that stupid smile on his face, this time nodding his head slowly with closed eyes.

 “Yeah, I anticipated that you would respond like that.
 You can’t be blamed.
 You don’t know yet, you’re still ignorant.”